What is a Jumper's Knee?

 - Analysis of gait pattern, foot position and knee loading during sports

-- Advice on shoes, cushioning and possibly orthotics to relieve knee strain
+- Advice on footwear, cushioning and possibly orthotics for knee relief

 - Exercises for muscle balance, flexibility and leg strength

-- Collaboration with physical therapists or sports physicians for an integrated approach
+- Collaboration with physiotherapists or sports doctors for an integrated approach

 Recovery

-Rehabilitation focuses on pain reduction and prevention of recurring symptoms.
-Proper support, appropriate loading and targeted exercises allow the patellar tendon to heal, restoring comfort to sports and daily activities.
+Rehabilitation focuses on pain reduction and prevention of recurring complaints.
+Proper support, appropriate loading and targeted exercises allow the patellar tendon to heal, making sports and daily activities more comfortable again.
 Rest and a gradual build-up of load are essential for full recovery.